If there is one feature that took the wearables industry by storm this year, it was the addition of Blood Oxygen saturation level monitoring.

-While all the major wearable makers including Apple, Samsung, Garmin and Fitbit have been busy incorporating SpO2 monitoring, Whoop, a leading fitness wearable maker is considering expanding into the area of monitoring tissue oxygen saturation and using it to bolster its leadership in recovery science.
+While all the major wearable makers, including Apple, Samsung, Garmin, and Fitbit, have been busy incorporating SpO2 monitoring, Whoop, a leading fitness wearable maker, is considering expanding into the area of monitoring tissue oxygen saturation and using it to bolster its leadership in recovery science.

 - Whoop becomes the first wearable to be used in a Phase-3 COVID 19 vaccine trial

 - Whoop working towards features to monitor IBD Flareups

 - Whoop positioning as a clinical tool for Heart Failure management

 - Which Smartwatch has the best heart rate tracking accuracy?
 It depends

 - WHOOP patent examines pressure-sensitive strap for muscle oxygen detection

 Recovery with real-time data